haotianteng/Chiron/README.md

 chiron call -i <input_fast5_folder> -o <output_folder> -e fasta

 ## Training
-Usually the default model works fine on the R9.4 protocol, but if the basecalling result is not satisfying, you can train a model on your own training data set.
+The default DNA model trained on R9.4 protocol with a mix of Lambda and E.coli dataset, if the basecalling result is not satisfying, you can train a model on your own training data set.

 #### Hardware request:
 Recommend training on GPU with TensorFlow - usually 8GB RAM (GPU) is required.